-FITs support renewable electricity generation by requiring certain licensed electricity suppliers to make generation and export payments in respect of certain kinds of renewable electricity generation up to 5MW.
-New small-scale electricity generating stations (including solar PV) above 50 kW and up to 5 MW in size have the option of choosing support from either the Renewables Obligation or the FITs scheme.
+FiTs support renewable electricity generation by requiring certain licensed electricity suppliers to make generation and export payments in respect of certain kinds of renewable electricity generation up to 5MW.
+New small-scale electricity generating stations (including solar PV) above 50 kW and up to 5 MW in size have the option of choosing support from either the Renewables Obligation or the FiTs scheme.
 Eligible technologies include solar PV.
-Generation payments are a fixed payment by the relevant electricity supplier to the FIT generator for every kWh generation by the installation.
-Export payments are a fixed payment by the relevant electricity supplier to the FIT generator for every kWh exported to the national grid (although electricity can alternatively be sold into the market).
+Generation payments are a fixed payment by the relevant electricity supplier to the FiT generator for every kWh generation by the installation.
+Export payments are a fixed payment by the relevant electricity supplier to the FiT generator for every kWh generation by the installation.
+Export payments are a fixed payment by the relevant electricity supplier to the FiT generator for every kWh generation by the installation.

-Levels of FITs are determined by DECC and can only be adjusted pursuant to pre-determined criteria.
-FITs for solar PV are now granted for 20 years.
-Once an installation is FIT accredited, FIT payments are adjusted in accordance with RPI.
-The policy commitment to "grandfathering" ensures that solar PV generating stations should continue to receive the FIT for which they were first accredited for the duration of their FIT support.
-FIT payments for newly accredited FIT installations are reduced over time by a mechanism known as degression.
-DECC confirmed levels of FIT support for solar PV from August 2012 in May 2012.
+Levels of FiTs are determined by DECC and can only be adjusted pursuant to pre-determined criteria.
+FiTs for solar PV are now granted for 20 years.
+Once an installation is FiT accredited, FiT payments are adjusted in accordance with RPI, although DECC has proposed that FiTs will be adjusted in accordance with CPI.
+The policy commitment to "grandfathering" ensures that solar PV generating stations should continue to receive the FiT for which they were first accredited for the duration of their FiT support.
+FiT payments for newly accredited FiT installations are reduced over time by a mechanism known as degression.
+A consultation on the FiT scheme was launched by DECC on 27 August 2015 and, subject to UK parliament approval, it is proposed that the level of FiT generation tariffs will be significantly reduced for solar PV projects.

-As the levels of FIT support for solar PV is lower than for other technologies such as offshore wind and onshore wind, it can be inferred that the Government believes that solar PV requires less support than other technologies in order to be deployed.
+As the levels of FiT support for solar PV is lower than for other technologies such as offshore wind and onshore wind, it can be inferred that the Government believes that solar PV requires less support than other technologies in order to be deployed.